icefo/pcnum/README.md

 # features:
 * digitize vhs, encode dvds and import files at the same time and save all relevant metadata in a database
-* search function
+* search to
-  * You can delete records
+  * edit and delete records
-  * You can open a video
+  * play a video
-  * You cannot edit records
 * progress tab: display the progress of vhs / dvd / file import

 # Under the hood